halilmengu/camunda-devops-workshop/03 - Lab 3 - Backups/Instructions.md

 Go to _Buckets_ -> click the bucket `c8-backup` -> click the "folder" icon on the top right

-Now, you should be able to see a folder called "1" in the file browser.
+Now, you should be able to see a folder for each partition (1,2 and 3) each containing a folder called "1" in the file browser.
 Here, you can inspect the data backed up by zeebe.

 ## Restore from backup